 Write in simple, plain English

 The content – the actual words on the poster – are as important as the design.
 We call this content design.
 Writing in simple plain English is one of the easiest ways to boost your poster’s accessibility.
 Favour short words over long words and use simple words instead of complex ones.
 Don’t overload your sentences – Government accessibility guidelines recommend 10 to 15 words per sentence.
 Remove unnecessary words or empty phrases from your copy.
 Explain jargon in a way that makes it relevant to the reader.
-Remember that the average reading age in the UK is around nine years old.
+Remember that the average reading age in the UK is around 11 years old.

 What challenges did we face?